Skip to Content

 You can reduce your monitor backlight to an acceptable level so that you are still getting an awesome viewing experience with a reduced backlight setting.

 Fix #2.
-Using Microfiber cloth Rubbing Method for Your LCD Display
+Using Microfiber Cloth Rubbing Method for Your LCD Display

 microfiber cloth to fix backlight bleed